Russian losses in Ukraine rising faster than ever, finds new analysis

 Meanwhile, Washington’s hopes of brokering a peace agreement in the near future were dashed on Tuesday after Russia accused Ukraine of launching a drone attack at one of Putin’s residences – a claim emphatically denied by Kyiv.

-"Russia has a long record of false claims it's their signature tactic," Sybiha said.
+“Russia has a long record of false claims; it’s their signature tactic,” Mr Sybiha said.

-Asked by reporters whether Russia had physical evidence of the drone attack, Kremlin spokesman Dmitry Peskov said air defences shot the drones down but that the question of wreckage was for the defence ministry.
+Asked by reporters whether Russia had physical evidence of the drone attack, Kremlin spokesperson Dmitry Peskov said air defences shot the drones down, but that the question of wreckage was for the defence ministry.

 Join our commenting forum